-- The unit head and/or graduate coordinator must investigate the complaint (unless they have a conflict of interest) and work with the student/faculty member making the complaint (complainant) and the Graduate Program Faculty member.
+- The unit head and/or graduate coordinator must investigate the complaint and work with the student/faculty member making the complaint (complainant) and the Graduate Program Faculty member.

 - The unit head and/or graduate coordinator must provide a written summary to the complainant and to the Graduate Program Faculty member against whom the complaint was made of the outcome of their investigation of the complaint and of the recommendations made to resolve the issue.
 A copy of this letter will be placed in the personnel file of the Graduate Program Faculty member.